cfdp/netstof.dk/sites/all/modules/node_notify/README.txt

 - Administer node subscriptions

-  Enables role to disable or enable existing subscriptions on a node through "Subscriptions" tab on node page (node/%node/subscriptions).
+  Enables role to disable or enable existing subscriptions on a node in "Subscriptions" tab on node page (node/%node/subscriptions).
 Allows changing node's subscription status for node's (registered) author when combined with ability to edit node.

+  Enables role to see user's subscriptions on "Subscriptions" tab on user's page (user/%user/subscriptions) when combined with "View user profiles" (access user profiles) permission.

 - Subscribe to node notifications